-- a) Prohibition of fluid movement. - As described in Section 704.112(a), an owner's or operator's injection activity cannot allow the movement of fluid containing any contaminant into USDWs, if the presence of that contaminant may cause a violation of the primary drinking water standards under 35 Ill.
+a) Prohibition of fluid movement.

+- 1) As described in Section 704.122(a), an owner's or operator's injection activity cannot allow the movement of fluid containing any contaminant into USDWs if the presence of that contaminant may cause a violation of the primary drinking water standards under 35 Ill.
 Adm.
-Code 611, other health based standards, or may otherwise adversely affect the health of persons.
-This prohibition applies to the owner's or operator's well construction, operation, maintenance, conversion, plugging, closure, or any other injection activity.

-- 2) If the Agency or USEPA learns that an owner's or operator's injection activity may endanger USDWs, the Agency or USEPA may require the owner or operator to close its well, require the owner or operator to get a permit, or require other actions listed in Section 704.112(c), (d), or (e). - b) Closure requirements.
+Code 611, may cause a violation of other health-based standards, or may otherwise adversely affect the health of persons.
+This prohibition applies to the owner's or operator's well construction, operation, maintenance, conversion, plugging, closure, or any other injection activity. - 2) If the Agency or USEPA learns that an owner's or operator's injection activity may endanger USDWs, the Agency or USEPA may require the owner or operator to close its well, require the owner or operator to get a permit, or require other actions listed in Section 704.122(c), (d), or (e). - b) Closure requirements.
 An owner or operator must close the well in a manner that complies with the above prohibition of fluid movement.
-Also, the owner or operator must dispose or otherwise manage any soil, gravel, sludge, liquids, or other materials removed from or adjacent to your well in accordance with all applicable federal, State, and local regulations and requirements. - c) Other requirements in this Part and 35 Ill.
+Also, the owner or operator must dispose of or otherwise manage any soil, gravel, sludge, liquids, or other materials removed from or adjacent to its well in accordance with all

+- applicable federal, State, and local regulations and requirements. - c) Other requirements in this Part and 35 Ill.
 Adm.
 Code 702 and 730.
-Beyond this subpart, the owner and operator are subject to other UIC Program requirements in this Part and 35 Ill.
+Beyond this Subpart, the owner and operator are subject to other UIC program requirements in this Part and 35 Ill.
 Adm.
 Code 702 and 730.
 While most of the relevant requirements are repeated or referenced in this Subpart for convenience, the owner or operator needs to read all of this Part and 35 Ill.
 Adm.
-Code 702 and 730 to understand the entire UIC Program. - d) Other State or USEPA requirements.
+Code 702 and 730 to understand the entire UIC program. - d) Other State or USEPA requirements.
 This Part and 35 Ill.
 Adm.
 Code 702 and 730 define minimum federally-derived UIC requirements.
 The Agency and USEPA Region V have the flexibility to establish additional or more stringent requirements based on the authorities in this Part and 35 Ill.
 Adm.
 Code 702 and 730 and 40 CFR 144 through 147, if such additional requirements are determined to be necessary to protect USDWs.
 The owner and operator must comply with any such additional requirements.
 The owner or operator should contact the Agency or USEPA Region V to learn more.

-BOARD NOTE: Derived from 40 CFR 144.282, as added at 64 Fed.
+BOARD NOTE: Derived from 40 CFR 144.82, as added at 64 F ed.
 Reg.
 68567 (December 7, 1999).

-Section 704.283 Notification of a Class V Injection Well
+(Source: Added a at 24 Ill.
+Reg, effective) Section 704.283 Notification of a Class V Injection Well a) Inventory requirements.
+Unless the owner or operator knows it has already satisfied the inventory requirements in Section 704.128 that were in effect prior to the issuance of this Subpart I, the owner or operator must give the Agency certain information about itself and its injection operation.